In this post, I’m going to walk you through this super cute and easy project for creating a DIY Spring Wreath for your front door.

 I’m super happy with the way it turned out.

-I absolutely love the color orange but didn’t want something too busy and detailed.
+However, I also didn’t want something too busy and detailed.

 Thanks to Terri for giving me constructive feedback throughout the process.